petter-holmberg/elements/README.md

 `search_adjacent_match` and `search_adjacent_mismatch` takes a loadable range and a relation, stopping at the first position where an element and its successor satisfy the relation, or does not satisfy the relation, respectively.
 The default relation is `equal`.

+### Subsequence search

+`search_subsequence` takes two loadable ranges, the position of a mutable buffer of the `Difference_type` of the range position, with a size not less than the size of the second range, and an optional relation.
+The default relation is `equal`
+It will return the position of the first subsequence in the first range that matches the second range, or the limit of the first range if no subsequence matching the second range is found.

 ## Permutations